 Designing websites for sustainability

-In order to develop low-carbon websites they first need to be designed that way that will accommodate an efficient build.
+As an eco-friendly web design agency, we believe that In order to develop low-carbon websites they first need to be designed that way that will accommodate an efficient build.

 Reduce the amount of images